motherjones/us-color-coded-map/README.md

 *MoJo users: Before you get started, follow [these instructions](https://github.com/motherjones/story-tools#starting-a-new-project).*

 Each state gets a blurb with a title and deck, and a color based on which category it falls under.
-All of the data lives in a google spreadsheet.
+All of the data lives in a Google spreadsheet.
 Note that you can't do markers or individual dots on this map; it's for color-coding each state as a whole.

 ##Modifying the spreadsheet